How to build a happy business culture from the start

-According to a global diversity & inclusion survey by PwC, 87% of respondents in the say diversity is a stated value or priority area for their organisation, but 42% say they agree or strongly agree that diversity is a barrier to progression at their organisation.
+According to a global diversity & inclusion survey by PwC, 76% of respondents say diversity is a stated value or priority area for their organisation, but 33% say they agree or strongly agree that diversity is a barrier to progression at their organisation.

 Many companies view this as a challenge to overcome, but it’s actually an opportunity to embrace each person as an equal regardless of background.
 Companies that understand this are the ones that employees will continue to flock to.

 As an extra perk, promoting a culture of diversity and inclusion has been proven to bring top-notch results for businesses in nearly every industry.